wdecoster/chopper/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --headcrop <headcrop>      Trim N nucleotides from the start of a read [default: 0] --maxlength <maxlength>    Sets a maximum read length [default: 2147483647] -l, --minlength <minlength>    Sets a minimum read length [default: 1] -q, --quality <quality>        Sets a minimum Phred average quality score [default: 0] --tailcrop <tailcrop>      Trim N nucleotides from the end of a read [default: 0]
+        --headcrop      Trim N nucleotides from the start of a read [default: 0] --maxlength     Sets a maximum read length [default: 2147483647] -l, --minlength     Sets a minimum read length [default: 1] -q, --quality       Sets a minimum Phred average quality score [default: 0] --tailcrop      Trim N nucleotides from the end of a read [default: 0] --threads       Number of parallel threads to use [default: 4]
 ```

 EXAMPLE: